 Grooming is an integral to my quest to develop a great personal style.
 I grew up in a household where vanity was looked down upon and considered frivolous.
 And today, I hangout in scientific circles where it’s considered a waste of time – like art history.
 I want to break this stigma and admit that I like taking care of myself.
 My grooming routine takes 5-10 minutes a day.
 Time that I certainly can make for myself.
-I get told ‘you must have lot of time’ when I talk about my exercise routine or about my blog.
+I get told ‘you must have lot of time’ when I talk about my exercise routine or any form of self care.
 This needs to stop.
-So here I am, celebrating this self-care ritual I created for myself.
+Pay yourself first.

 “Simplicity, good taste and grooming are the three fundamentals of good dressing”

 Eating well is the absolute paramount.
 Everything else comes next.
 All the products and good clothing can not glorify an unhealthy body.
 I got carried away in the past with the products.
 Only in the last year could I phase out all the unnecessary and say no to all the free samples that come my way.
-I have been transitioning into a more natural care routine.
-And been looking to go plastic free for a while.
+It also started my transition into a more natural and plastic free routine.
 My best results happen when I walk to my kitchen and whip out a honey+turmeric mask.
 And drink my green breakfast smoothies everyday.
 Here are some products that have been keeping my skin healthy from the outside.

 A TONER is the most pleasurable part of this routine for me.
 Phoenix has hard water and I think it is a useful luxury to have.
 I have to confess – I use this Burt’s Bees bottle to refill my Kiehl’s Cucumber Herbal non-alcoholic toner.
 I buy it in large size and refill this container.
 I love this product, but I will not repurchase it in the future.
 This is an attempt to phase out plastic from my home.
 Will make my own or find alternatives.
 This year, I also got rid of my mindless usage of cotton rounds.
 Re-usable washable rounds – yes please !